-On your syslog appliance, make sure you're sending the facilities that you specified.
+On your VM or appliance, make sure you're sending the facilities that you specified.

-You can use the Kusto function described in Using functions in Azure Monitor log queries to parse your Syslog messages.
-You can then save them as a new Log Analytics function to use as a new data type.
+You can use the query parameters described in Using functions in Azure Monitor log queries to parse your Syslog messages.
+You can then save the query as a new Log Analytics function and use it as a new data type.

 Configure the Syslog connector for anomalous SSH login detection

 Microsoft Sentinel can apply machine learning (ML) to the syslog data to identify anomalous Secure Shell (SSH) login activity.
 Scenarios include:

 Impossible travel – when two successful login events occur from two locations that are impossible to reach within the timeframe of the two login events.